Car accident lawyers Gold Coast

 The Queensland CTP insurance system

-In Queensland, injury claims arising from car accidents are governed by the Motor Accident Insurance Act 1994, which establishes a compulsory insurance framework for people injured due to another party’s driving.
+In Queensland, injury claims arising from car accidents are governed by the Motor Accident Insurance Act 1994 (Qld), which establishes a compulsory insurance framework for people injured due to another party's driving.
+Rather than claiming directly against the at-fault driver, injured people make a claim against the vehicle's CTP insurance, which is attached to the vehicle's registration.

 Uninsured, unregistered, and hit-and-run vehicles

-In these circumstances, a claim may proceed against the Nominal Defendant (Nominal Defendant Claims: Compensation for Hit-and-Run and Uninsured Accidents), a statutory body that steps in where no CTP insurer can be identified.
-This mechanism ensures injured people are not denied access to compensation solely because the responsible vehicle cannot be traced.
+The Queensland scheme provides coverage where the at-fault vehicle cannot be identified or is not properly insured.
+In these circumstances, a claim may proceed against the Nominal Defendant, a statutory body that steps in where no CTP insurer can be identified.
+This mechanism ensures injured people are not denied compensation simply because the responsible vehicle cannot be traced.

-How fault is assessed under Queensland law
+How fault is assessed in car accident claims

 Time limits and procedural deadlines

-Strict statutory time limits apply to all Queensland car accident claims.
-In most cases, a Notice of Accident Claim must be lodged within prescribed periods, and court proceedings must generally be commenced within three years of the accident.
+In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings must generally be commenced within 3 years of the date of the accident.

 3 things to know about Gold Coast car accident claims